 Recycling is available to all residents and is collected once a week.
 All recyclables should be rinsed.
-All materials are to be placed in the recycling bin that is provided by the City of Clayton.
-If you need an extra bin, they are available at City Hall.
+All materials are to be placed in a designated and labeled recycling bin provided by the resident or rented through Republic Services.
 In Clayton, we have single stream recycling, which mean you can throw all recycling in one bin.
 Below is a list of items that can be recycled as well as a quick reference sheet with guidelines on what should not be recycled.

 Containers: Glass, Plastic & Cans

 - Table top containers, such as milk and juice cartons

 - #1, 2,3,4,5, and 7 clear of colored plastic such as detergent fabric softener, coffee containers, yogurt cups, household cleaners ad beauty aids, beverage bottles and food containers.

 - Plastic buckets, such as kitty litter containers (5 gallon size maximum).

 - Glass bottles and jars (clear, brown, green); does not include window glass, dinnerware or ceramics.

 - Kraft (brown paper) bags

 - Magazines, catalogs and telephone books

 - Office computer paper, notebooks and gift wrap paper (no metal clips, spirals, binders)